Skip to main content

 One of them [supervisor at work] didn't react too well to it, so I reported it.

-As we mentioned at the start, as long as you are comfortable with your epilepsy, the vast majority of people will also become comfortable with it and give you the support to get on with living your life.
+As we mentioned at the start of this section, as long as you are comfortable with your epilepsy, the vast majority of people will also become comfortable with it and give you the support to get on with living your life.

 Watch the Video: Dealing with Reactions